jjczajka/YlipCSD/PredictionFiles/README.md

 2. **computationalStrainPrediction.ipynb** - jupyter notebook iPython file for running the code.

 Other files in the directory are needed for the algorithm to function and are described here.
-* **M21iYL.pickle** - pickle file containing the machine learning trained model described in the accompining manuscript.
+* **M21iYL.pickle** - pickle file containing the machine learning trained model described in the accompanying manuscript.
 * **FBA_function_.py** - function that generates the FBA features from GSM *iYLI647_corr* for input into the prediction algorithm.
 * **encodingFunction_.py** - function that encodes the features (environmental, genetic, FBA) for input into the prediction algorithm.
 * **iYLI647_corr.mat** - Genome scale model (.mat) for generating *Y. lipolytica* features.
 Originally published [10.1186/s12918-018-0542-5](10.1186/s12918-018-0542-5) and then curated [here, 10.1007/s12257-019-0208-1](10.1007/s12257-019-0208-1).
 The curated model is provided here.